tschm/cradle/CODE_OF_CONDUCT.md

-# cvxcli Code of Conduct
+# cradle Code of Conduct

 ## Our Pledge